 Important Rules of Conjunctions

-A Conjunction is a word that connects two words, two phrases, or two sentences.
+A Conjunction is a word which connects two words, two phrases or two sentences.

 Example: – I know the girl who is at the door.
 (This sentence means the girl standing at the door I know her.)

 I know the girl, who is at the door.
 (This sentence means I know the girl and right now she is standing at the door.)

 The former is an example of complex sentence while the later is a compound sentence.